Yesferal/HornsApp-Android-DI/README.md

 val container = (application as MyApp).container
 ```

-## How to use: Register dependency
+## How to use: Register dependency without Tag
- Some code is better than words, so, to register any dependency:
+ Some code is better than words, so, to register any dependency you only need:

  ```
- container register Factory<String> { "Hada Container: First Option !" }
+ container register Factory<String> { "Message: Hada Container is our first option !" }

  container register Singleton<MainRepository> {
     MainRepository(container.resolve())
  }